 In August of 2010, in addition to the dual credit students from Holy Spirit Preparatory School, the college admitted its inaugural group of full-time undergraduate students.
-August 2010 also marked the first semester for graduate students enrolled in the Master of Theological Studies program.
-The College awarded its first MTS degree in the spring of 2012.
+August 2010 also marked the first semester for graduate students enrolled in the Master of Theological Studies, M.T.S. program.
+The College awarded its first Master of Theological Studies, M.T.S. degree in the spring of 2012.